fossabot/QuirkbotDataApi/README.md

 ## TODO:

-* Docker
-* Add all logic to services
 * OAuth or HTTP authentication to crossdomain authentication
 * Implement `/api/policies/isYou.js` for preventing users access to other users.
 * Implement `/api/policies/isAuthor.js` for preventing users access to other users programs.